Table of Contents[Hide][Show]

-Dr. Dwight Lundell MD is a cardiologist who beat the drum of lowfat diet and cholesterol lowering drugs to prevent heart disease for over 25 years.
+Dr. Dwight Lundell MD is a cardiologist who beat the drum of a low-fat diet and cholesterol-lowering drugs to prevent heart disease for over 25 years.

-Dr. Lundell now admits that this long held notion is wrong.
-Not only is it completely and utterly wrong, it is also scientifically and morally indefensible.
+Dr. Lundell now admits that this long-held notion is wrong.
+Not only is it completely and utterly wrong, but it is also scientifically and morally indefensible.

 Inflammation the True Cause of Heart Disease

-Dr. Lundell explains that a slow paradigm shift which identifies inflammation as the true cause of heart disease is occurring.
+Dr. Lundell explains that a slow paradigm shift that identifies inflammation as the true cause of heart disease is occurring.

 Unless inflammation is present in the body, cholesterol is unable to accumulate in plaques in the blood vessels causing heart attacks and strokes.
 In an inflammation free body, cholesterol moves freely and causes no health problems.

 In other words, it is inflammation caused by a low-fat diet that causes cholesterol to become trapped in the body.
 Cholesterol-lowering drugs have been a dismal failure to eliminate or reduce the problem as 25% of the population now takes statin drugs and yet more Americans than ever will die of heart disease this year.